Simple Living With Nature

 Besides spaghetti squash, you can also make your own noodles from butternut squash (or even zucchini) using a julienne peeler or spiralizer.

-This takes a bit more effort than just using a spaghetti squash, but is fun for a special dinner!
+This takes a bit more effort than just using spaghetti squash, but is fun for a special dinner!

 Mashed or Pureed Squash